-Treats acromegaly (a growth hormone disorder) in patients who cannot be treated with surgery or radiation.
+Treats acromegaly (a growth hormone disorder) and tumors in the stomach, bowels, or pancreas.

 Somatuline DepotThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is generally considered safe for most people.
 Talk to your doctor if you have concerns.

 How to Use This Medicine:

 - Your doctor will prescribe your exact dose and tell you how often it should be given.
 This medicine is given as a shot under your skin.

 - A nurse or other health provider will give you this medicine.